Synthetify/synthetify-landing/src/blogPosts/xgold.md

 ## What is synthetic gold?

 It’s an innovative form of bridge between traditional finance and DeFi.
 Synthetic gold is a combination of real gold and digital cryptocurrency.
-This is all possible due to the oracles provided by the Pyth Network, which delivers oracles for gold.
+This is all possible due to the oracles provided by the Pyth Network.
 ## Advantages of Synthetic Gold

 - Omits the issues occurring with physical gold: capacity limit, need for storage and transportation and infeasibility of division.